openNDS/openNDS/docs/source/config.rst

 Default: ``30``

-This is the time in minutes after which a client is disconnected if not authenticated.

-ie the client has not attempted to authenticate for this period.
+This is the time in minutes after which a client is disconnected if not authenticated; i.e. the client has not attempted to authenticate for this period.

 Example: